MohdSaifulM/react-password-validator/README.md

 ```

 3. Add methods for handling inputs for password and password confirm, and checking that the passwords match.
 Be sure to update state in these methods using `.setState`
-4. Bind the methods in the constructor.
-5. Display a message if the user's inputs are valid.
+4. Display a message if the user's inputs are valid.

 ### Bonus